-Teaching children Salah and encouraging praying at the mosque no matter what life throws at them isn’t easy but they can be motivated.
+Praying at the mosque.
+Teaching kids to pray salah at the mosque no matter what life throws at them isn’t easy, but they can be motivated.
 I am sharing 10 ways you can help your child plus daily routines that can help them make it easier to perform salah at the mosque.

 Like all parents, I want my child to be the one who establishes prayer even behind my back.
 I started him on his journey of love for salah from as young as I could.
 Although he was just a preschooler then, he still enjoyed praying with the Adhan.
 It was almost like I had succeeded at helping him form a habit of praying on time.
 But then he turned 9 years old and the real test began.

-How to encourage Salat and praying at the Mosque from a young age.
+How to Teaching Kids to Pray Salah at the Mosque from a young age.

 It wasn’t enough that he prayed on time.
 I want all the male members of my family to go to the mosque.
 I wanted to start my child young so it formed a habit but at the same time, I wanted him to love salah; to enjoy it!

 The key to habit forming is to start them young